 This site uses CSS3, HTML5 and conforms with Conformance Level 1 of the WCAG (Priorities 1).

 All pages on this site support HTML5.
-This is indicated by the tag on all pages: The pages have been tested against the standards for HTML5 given by the World Wide Web Consortium [www.w3c.org]
+This is indicated by the HTML tag on all pages: The pages have been tested against the standards for HTML5 provided by the World Wide Web Consortium [www.w3c.org]

 Issues have been known to occur using these browsers: